Concurrency

 - Required support for basic background jobs.

-If you would like to implement optional extensions (for your own learning, not for any extra credit), see Part 3 (job management) and Part 4 (extensions) from a previous offering here.
+If you would like to implement optional extensions (for your own learning, not for extra credit), see Part 3 (job management) and Part 4 (extensions) from a previous offering here.

 Grading considers design, documentation, style, memory safety, and correctness.